Cwackz/Immortal-Flipper/ReadMe.md

 This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.

+Want to get your own script added and get on the credit page? dm me with a quick explanation on what the script does and i will add it. benjamin#6666

 ## [Support Us!](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/420/SUPPORT.md)
 Everyone gives much of their uncompensated free time to ensure the success of the Flipper Zero!
 Thank you to all the supporters!